emcconville/google-map-polyline-encoding-tool/DEPRECATED.md

 # Deprecated Functionality

 ## Singleton

 _Deprecated as of version 1.2.2.
-Will be removed by 1.3_
+Removed in 2.0.0_

 The Polyline object can be initialized as a single object, and be referenced throughout an application.

 ```php
 <?php